antonio24073/vagrant-sshfs-boilerplate/README.md

 # Vagrant and SSHFS Boilerplate

-This is a boilerplate project for the vagrant (VMs generator) with and libvirt.
+This is a boilerplate project for the vagrant (VMs generator) and libvirt.

 You can configure it to work with virtualbox in your fork.